schitresh/computer_science/networks/L3_network_layer/11_aaa_authentication_authorization_accounting.md

 - For example, junior engineer and senior engineer will have different permissions

 ### Accounting
-- Monitoring and capturing events peformed by a user while accessing network resources
+- Monitoring and capturing events performed by a user while accessing network resources
 - Monitors how long the user has access to the network
 - Administrator can create an accounting method list
   - To specify what should be accounted for